-What is the difference between going confidently in the direction of your dreams versus having an exaggerated sense of self-importance?
+What is the difference between going confidently toward your dreams versus having an exaggerated sense of self-importance?

-How do you know when you’re being confident and an inspiration to others versus being arrogant and a pain in the butt to those around you?
+How do you know when you’re being confident and inspiring to others versus being arrogant and a pain in the butt to those around you?

 How To Know If You’re Confident or Arrogant

-The next time you feel confident, here are 3 questions to ask yourself to see if it’s genuine confidence or arrogance:
+The next time you feel confident, here are three questions to ask yourself to see if its genuine confidence or arrogance: